junxit/us-congress-bills-115/bill.md

     >   - **(2)** $20,000,000 for fiscal year 2019.

   - **(2)** *Conforming amendment* The table of contents for subtitle G of title IX of the Energy Policy Act of 2005 is amended by inserting after the item relating to section 977 the following:
+- **(e)** *Modeling Research* As part of the activities described in subsection (a), the Director is authorized to carry out research to develop multiscale computational models that incorporate and examine interactions among human and earth systems.
-- **(e)** *Limitation for research funds* The Director shall not approve new climate science-related initiatives without making a determination that such work is well-coordinated with any relevant work carried out by other Federal agencies.
+- **(f)** *Limitation for research funds* The Director shall not approve new climate science-related initiatives without making a determination that such work is well-coordinated with any relevant work carried out by other Federal agencies.

 ## § 8.
 Fusion energy